oconnor663/jacko.io/posts/snooze.md

     that complete immediately.
 However, if `poll_next` returned `Pending` instead, and the caller didn't keep polling after that, that would be effectively the same as cancelling a call to `next`.
-That isn't the source of snoozing here, but we could come up with another examples where it was.
+That isn't the source of snoozing here, but we could come up with another example where it was.

 I see two possible solutions to this problem, and the [`Stream`] trait itself will ultimately need to pick one.[^por_qué_no_los_dos] The first possibility is